robertmuth/Cwerg/FrontEnd/README.md

 The hope is to reach a sweet spot *above* what C gives us today and make it convenient to write system software like operating systems and compilers in this language.

-Complexity budget: about 10kLOC for a compiler frontend with basic optimizations

 Warning: This is still quite experimental.
 We expexct to gain some more insights about the design-space by bootstrapping the front- and backend.

+### Philosophy

+Above all Cwerg is meant to be a **small** language.
+Since small is subjective we have set a complexity budget for about 10kLOC for a compiler frontend with basic optimizations.

+All control flow and all memory allocation is explicit.

+Discouraged practices are possible but require explicit overrides, e.g.: uninitialized variables, global visibility, mutability, ...

 ## Syntax